Get customized results?

 What is daylight saving time?

-Daylight saving time (DST) is the practice of adjusting clocks one hour forward in the spring and one hour back in the fall.
-The theory behind daylight saving time is that it would save energy by extending daylight hours and reducing the need for indoor lighting in the evenings.
+Daylight saving time is the practice of adjusting clocks one hour forward in the spring and one hour back in the fall.
+In 2005, Congress established that DST would begin on the second Sunday in March and end on the first Sunday in November.
+This year, DST begins on March 8 and ends on November 1.

 History of daylight saving time